-The Vetting Committees will be composed of academics, curators, conservators, conservation scientists and independent scholars.
+The voting members of vetting committees will be academics, curators, conservators, conservation scientists and independent scholars.
 By the time the Fair opens, they have undertaken a meticulous examination of every piece on show.
-During vetting, only members of the vetting committees are admitted to the exhibition hall to ensure complete impartiality and confidentiality.
+During vetting, members of the vetting committees are admitted to the exhibition hall to ensure complete impartiality and confidentiality.
 Exhibits are not accepted for display unless they have been approved by the relevant committee.
-The committees decide what works are offered for sale for the duration of the Fair.
 Observations made by the vetting committees are shared with the selection committees as requested.